My hikes in 2019

 C-Hill in Carson City, Nevada, October 6, 7.6 miles, 935 feet of elevation gain, moderate, 4 hours, 69 degrees.
 Map.
 Photo: West of town you can see where the pine forest of the Sierra Nevada ends and the sagebrush of the Great Basin Desert begins.

 Donovan Mill with the Nevada State Parks (from Dayton to Silver City and back), October 12, 6.5 miles, 700 feet of elevation gain, easy, 6 hours (this includes a 15 minute lecture on the water pipeline from Lake Tahoe to the Virginia Range and a one hour tour of the mill itself), 70 degrees.
 I don’t have a map for this trail.
 Click here for more information.
-Photo: Thousands of mustangs wander around different parts of the valley, including the hillsides just beyond the housing developments.
+Photo: Thousands of beautiful mustangs wander around different parts of the valley.

 Prison Hill in Carson City, Nevada, December 20, 5.7 miles, 900+ feet of elevation gain, moderate, 3.5 hours, 52 degrees.
 Map.
 Photo: Major snow accumulations occur up in the Sierras that are beautiful when viewed from the east side of town in the Prison Hill Recreation Area.
 While Carson City receives about 22.2 inches per year, most of it melts quickly so you can spend beautiful days like this outside.